peterkennard/artd-gpu-engine/README.md

 # artd-gpu-engine
-## this is a module managed under the artd-build-root.
-The build instructions shuld be in there
+## This is a module managed under the artd-build-root repository.
+The build instructions should be in there.